unknownbrackets/maxcso/README.md

 ### Linux / Unix

-Aside from gcc/g++ or clang, you will also need liblz4-dev and libuv-dev, or similar.
+Aside from gcc/g++ or clang, you will also need liblz4-dev and libuv1-dev, or similar.

 Credits and licensing